SCHECTER2120-B0637 vs SCHECTER355 — Compare

 Frequently asked questions

-Which bass works better for funk?
+Which is better for funk?

-How do the pickups differ?
+How do the neck profiles differ?

 🎸